Quad 18650 power supply

 Now imagine if cell A somehow has more charge in than the others - this means potential A is slightly higher.
 This drives current out of A into the others, safely limited by the 1Ω resistor.
 Eventually cell A will lose this excess charge to the other cells with a slight fall in potential (and some slight rises in the potential of the others).

 If another cell is now carrying an excess charge, the same balancing process (actually in parallel) occurs.
 These circulating currents stop when the all the cell potentials are equal - since we can assume the cell temperatures are approximately the same, this maps to approximately equal charge in each cell.

 It is not a super efficient mechanism, but it works and costs only the additional series resistors.

 For discharge through the load, the cells are put in series without the series resistors so no charge is wasted there.

-RE: Quad 18650 power supply - Added by pescadito over 1 year ago
+RE: Quad 18650 power supply - Added by pescadito almost 2 years ago

 Thanks for your great explanation, sorry, I'm have not a good basic electronic background.

 I read it carefully and I do my schematic about it, but I'm not sure if I do it well.

 Please, could you update it in the correctly way.